NGonline/Notes/Linux.md

 - To print lines matching a pattern.
 It will search the standard input if no files (or a single `-`) are named. e.g. `command |grep XXX`
 - `-v` choose the lines without pattern
 - `-i` ignores case distinction
+- `-m NUM` stop reading a file after NUM matching lines
 - '{' and '(' need to escape in the regex
-- `grep` patterns are matched against individual lines so there is no way for a pattern to match a newline found in the input.
+- `grep` patterns are matched against individual lines so there is no way for a pattern to match a newline found in the input. `\n` separate the patterns around it and they are or'd together:`grep $'pattern1\npattern2'` is equivalent to `grep 'pattern1\|pattern2'`, and `grep $'abc\n'` matches every line.
+- "\d", "\D", "\s", "\S", "\w", "\W" are common extensions of basic regex.
+So they are not supported in the default `-G` mod.
+You need to use `-P`.
+- `-E` option supports regex for "+", "?", "|", "()", with some other improvements.

 ## sed
 - `sed 's/pattern/replace/option'` is a stream editor for filtering and transforming text.